AET9RNAL/HEAT-FUSE/README.md

 **Fields**

-- `tk_root` -The host's hidden Tk root.
+- `tk_root` - The host's hidden Tk root.
 Use for scheduling `root.after()` calls from worker threads.
-- `config` -`PluginConfig` instance scoped to this plugin.
+- `config` - `PluginConfig` instance scoped to this plugin.
 See PluginConfig API below.
-- `hotkeys` -Shared `HotkeyRegistry`.
+- `hotkeys` - Shared `HotkeyRegistry`.
 Plugins register combos here; the host's pynput listener fans out presses.
-- `assets_dir` -`Path(plugin_dir / "assets")`.
+- `assets_dir` - `Path(plugin_dir / "assets")`.
 Use for loading plugin-specific images, fonts, etc.
-- `host` -Reference to the running `PluginHost`.
+- `host` - Reference to the running `PluginHost`.
 Use sparingly; prefer events/services for cross-plugin communication.
-- `state` -Current host state string.
+- `state` - Current host state string.
 Updated when the global calibrate/locked mode changes.
-- `events` -`EventBus` for pub/sub.
+- `events` - `EventBus` for pub/sub.
-- `services` -`ServiceRegistry` for inter-plugin APIs.
+- `services` - `ServiceRegistry` for inter-plugin APIs.
-- `manifest_hotkeys` -Dict loaded from the plugin's `manifest.json` `"hotkeys"` section.
+- `manifest_hotkeys` - Dict loaded from the plugin's `manifest.json` `"hotkeys"` section.
-- `extras` -Empty dict reserved for plugin-private runtime state.
+- `extras` - Empty dict reserved for plugin-private runtime state.
 The host never reads or writes this.
-- `logger` -A `loguru` logger bound with `plugin=<plugin_id>`.
+- `logger` - A `loguru` logger bound with `plugin=<plugin_id>`.
 Log lines are tagged per-plugin in session files.

 **`ctx.hotkey_for(name, fallback="")`**